Portal Login

 It might seem like a long way away now, but the towns and cities you visit during your time at a summer school could also become the places that you’ll find yourself settling down in future for your career.
 You might know that you’re not going to study in a particular city but it could be an option for somewhere you might choose to live in the long run.
 That’s particularly worth considering if your intended career is one that only exists in a handful of places.

 For instance, if you’re considering working in the media, then you’re likely to end up in a major city such as London.
 Oxford is known for its publishing, while Cambridge is a centre for science and technology, dubbed Silicon Fen.
-The same applies across many different other possible careers and locations; even studying somewhere as small as St Andrews could give you an impression of what it’s like to live and work in Scotland, which could be useful if you plan on working in engineering for an oil company.
 You could also spin the question around and think about it from the opposite perspective: can you narrow down your list by ruling out places where you definitely couldn’t do your intended future career?

 6. Choose which summer school you’d like to attend